 On a black background, round-edged squares in varying sizes display icons and images in a collage.
 Arranged around the image in a neat grid, there are four photos of dance artists from the UK and from Italy.
-The photos sit alongside smaller graphic icons showing the maps of Italy and the UK, outlines of disabled people and dancers, and a megaphone, these graphics are coloured white, bright blue or black.
+The photos sit alongside smaller graphic icons showing the maps of Italy and the UK, outlines of Disabled people and dancers, and a megaphone, these graphics are coloured white, bright blue or black.

-Share and learn together about best practice in international dance and disability
+Share and learn together about best practice in international dance and Disability

-Curated by Stopgap Dance Company and commissioned by Arts Council England, the Italian Ministry of Culture (The Performing Arts department), the Italian Cultural Institute of London and the British Council, the ‘Open Dialogo’ series promotes a bilateral cultural exchange through sharing of knowledge and experiences between disabled and non-disabled artists and influencers working in England and Italy.
+Managed by Stopgap Dance Company and commissioned by Arts Council England, the Italian Ministry of Culture (The Performing Arts department), the Italian Cultural Institute of London and the British Council, Open Dialogo promotes a bilateral cultural exchange through the sharing of knowledge and experiences between Disabled and non-disabled artists, influencers, producers, and venues working in England and Italy.

 Dance Landscapes in Italy and England